martinpfannemueller/ACSOS2020-Supplementary-Material/Enhancing_a_Communication_System_with_Adaptive_Behavior_using_REACT/README.md

 ![Development process of REACT](../figures/dev_process.png)

 The Adaptation Options Specification (AOS) and Target System Specification (TSS) can be found in the `configs` folder.
-For connecting REACT to SWIM, the folder Python-Interface containts the intermediate layer implementing REACT's interfaces and connecting to the socket provided by SWIM.
+For connecting REACT to SWIM, the folder Python-Interface contains the intermediate layer implementing REACT's interfaces and connecting to the socket provided by SWIM.
 Finally, `configs` contains all key-value-based configuration files for running REACT.

 ## Running the example